Revolutionary-Games/Thrive/doc/setup_instructions.md

 If you have nuget in path or you use the Visual Studio command prompt you should also be able to restore the packages by running `nuget restore` in the Thrive folder.

-Note: dotnet restore command should be avoided as it can break things.

 Compiling
 ---------